oktadev/schematics/README.md

 ### Android

-A number of changes are made to Android build files to integrate Okta.
+One change is made to Android build files to integrate the [Okta OIDC Android SDK](https://github.com/okta/okta-oidc-android).

-1. The `android/build.gradle` is updated to use a `minSdkVersion` of `19`.
-2. Okta's Bintray repo is added under `allprojects` > `repositories`.
-3. In `android/app/build.gradle`, an `appAuthRedirectScheme` is added in `android` > `defaultConfig`.
+* In `android/app/build.gradle`, an `appAuthRedirectScheme` is added in `android` > `defaultConfig`.

-Since all of these modifications are done for you, you can simply start your app and authenticate with Okta. 🎊
+Since this modification is done for you, you can simply start your app and authenticate with Okta. 🎊

 ```
 npm run android